dushankw/vim-setup/README.md

 # Dushan's vim setup

-Ansible tooling to configure vim and tmux, should work on any recent Fedora
+Ansible tooling to configure vim and tmux, should work on any recent Fedora (will not work on other platforms due to leveraging Fedora upstream packages)

 ### Configuration